-The Apple Ethernet CS AAUI Card expands the communications capabilities of models of Macintosh computers that have a communications slot (CS).
-AAUI stands for Apple Attachment Unit Interface-Apple's version of an industry-standard interface.
-The card is designed for networks that conform to the IEEE 802.3 standard for Ethernet.
-Using the Apple Ethernet CS AAUI Card and the appropriate transceiver, you can connect your Macintosh to a variety of network media: thick coaxial ("coax"), twisted-pair, thin coax, or fiber-optic.

-To connect to an Ethernet network, you must also install EtherTalk software, which is included with the card.
-After you've added the card and installed EtherTalk software, you connect to your network by attaching an AAUI-compatible transceiver cable to the card's AAUI port.
+The Apple Ethernet CS Twisted-Pair Card expands the communications capabilities of models of Macintosh computers that have a communications slot (CS).
+The card is designed for an Ethernet network that uses IEEE 10BASE-T standard twisted-pair cable.
+To connect to an Ethernet network, you must also install EtherTalk software, which is included with the Twisted-Pair Card.
+After you've added the card and installed EtherTalk software, you connect to your network by attaching a network cable to the card's RJ-45 port and to a network controller unit (hub).

-The Apple Ethernet CS AAUI Card works only with Macintosh System 7 or later.
+The Apple Ethernet CS Twisted-Pair Card works only with Macintosh System 7 or later.
 For best performance your system should have at least 4 megabytes (MB) of random-access memory.